The Metaverse is something you’ve probably heard of already – it’s all anybody seems to be talking about right now.

 This is a big number and goes against what is perceived about North America when it comes to the Metaverse.
 However, it’s still not a majority of the population.

-Metaverse statistics like this show that there are some tech companies out there that are really being able to capitalize on this movement, and make a lot of money.
+According to recent Metaverse statistics, there are some tech companies out there that are really being able to capitalize on this movement, and make a lot of money.

 Roblox is becoming more and more popular among gamers and internet users in general, which is why it comes as no surprise that it has managed to amass more than 10 billion hours of playtime.